-Mount Rushmore is located in the Black Hills of South Dakota, 23 miles southwest of Rapid City in Keystone.
+Mount Rushmore is located in the Black Hills of South Dakota, 30 minutes southwest of Rapid City in Keystone.
 Rapid City is the nearest urban center to Mount Rushmore National Memorial offering visitors a vacation experience that features a wide range of accommodations, dining, shopping and attraction options.

 To get to Mount Rushmore from Rapid City, just follow Mount Rushmore Road, which turns into SD Highway 16 and 16A, leading you to SD 244 and the park entrance.
 The drive takes less than half an hour and offers spectacular views of the monument as you approach Mount Rushmore.

 The story of Mount Rushmore National Memorial begins in 1923 when South Dakota historian Doane Robinson envisioned creating an attraction so big it would bring people from all over the world to the Black Hills.

 He dreamed of sculptures of Wild West heroes carved into the granite needles of the Black Hills.
 He contacted sculptor Gutzon Borglum, who was carving Stone Mountain in Georgia, and asked him to come to South Dakota to discuss the project.
 Borglum agreed to meet with Robinson, but instead of Wild West heroes, Borglum believed this undertaking needed to be bigger—something with national significance that was timeless and relevant to our country’s history.
 He wanted a Shrine to Democracy.